Gympie: History

-In 1882, a handful of macadamia seeds were taken from trees in Gympie to Hawaii, where they became the basis of Hawaii's macadamia industry.
+In 1882, a handful of macadamia seeds was taken from trees in Gympie to Hawaii, where they became the basis of Hawaii's macadamia industry.
 In 2019, researchers collected samples from hundreds of macadamia trees in Queensland, and compared their genetic profiles to samples from Hawaiian orchards.
 They determined that essentially all the Hawaiian trees must have descended from a small population of Australian trees from Gympie, possibly just a single tree.
-This lack of genetic diversity in the commercial crop puts it at risk of succumbing to pathogens (as has happened in the past to banana cultivars).
-Growers may seek to diversify the cultivated population, by hybridizing with wild specimens.

 Gympie Creek Post Office opened on 1 December 1867.
 It was renamed Gympie in 1868.

-In 1868 a slab hut was built behind the Northumberland Hotel and called the Miner's Bethel.
-This hut was used to hold religious services by the Anglican Church, the Roman Catholic Church and Methodist Church until each had established their own church.
+In 1868, a slab hut was built behind the Northumberland Hotel and called the Miner's Bethel.
+This hut was used to hold religious services by the Anglican Church, the Roman Catholic Church, and Methodist Church until each had established its own church.

 A Primitive Methodist Church opened on the diggings at Gympie Creek circa July 1868.
 It was claimed to be the first church in Gympie.
 A new Primitive Methodist Church was opened on Commissioner's Hill on Sunday 30 July 1876.
-Commissioners Hill is described as being from the post office in Duke Street to the corner of Chandon and Henry Streets.
+Commissioners Hill is described as being from the post office in Duke Street to the corner of Channon and Henry Streets.

+A Catholic primary school was established in 1868 by Father.
+M Horan under lay administration, and was taken over by the Sisters of Mercy in 1880, becoming St Patrick's Catholic Primary School.

 In August 1868, Wesleyan Methodists erected a bark hut of pole construction on Surface Hill to use as a basic chapel.
 It was replaced by a more permanent timber church on the same site facing Reef Street, which opened on Sunday 4 July 1869.
 The architect was Charles G. Smith and the builder was John Nesbit.
 In 1890 a brick church was built on the site facing Channon Street and became the Surface Hill Uniting Church (26.189°S 152.6572°E).